Select a language to view our site with

 Organizational Framework of the Training Program

-In 2025, a unique opportunity opens for enrollment in a one-year training program for psychotherapists and other professionals in helping professions.
+A unique opportunity opens for enrollment in a two-year training program with extended clinical training (minimum three years) for psychotherapists and other professionals in helping professions.
 The program will focus on counseling and psychotherapeutic support for the preparation and integration of experiences in non-ordinary states of consciousness (NOSC), including clients with psychedelic experiences.
 The training will be conducted under the auspices of the Ljubljana branch of Sigmund Freud University in Vienna (SFU Ljubljana) in collaboration with the Velosimed Center.

 Read more...

-Given the growing concerns around the use of psychedelic substances as a gateway to NOSC, the training includes a dedicated module on subcultures and contemporary trends in the use of psychedelics.
-It also equips participants with skills to prepare clients for responsible, safe, and conscious decisions about engaging in NOSC work or determining when and for whom such work may be inadvisable.
+Given the growing concerns surrounding the use of psychedelic substances as one possible gateway to NOSC, the training includes a dedicated module on psychedelic subcultures and contemporary trends in psychedelic use.
+Participants will develop the ability to help clients make responsible, informed, and conscious decisions about engaging in NOSC work, and to assess when such work may be inappropriate, contraindicated, or require additional caution and preparation.

 The primary goals are for participants, upon completing the training, to: